 If you are unable to attend in person, but are available during the time of the auction, you can choose to bid on the internet

-- To organise an internet bid, you will need to complete the Internet, Telephone and Proxy Bidding Form
+- To organise an internet bid, you will need to Register to Bid using the link above

 - You will then get registered to bid and receive login details